Pattern formation and spatiotemporal chaos in relativistic degenerate plasmas: Introduction

-Recently, Shatashvili \textit{et al}. \cite{shatashvili2020nonlinear} studied the nonlinear coupling of circularly polarized EM waves and EAWs in a multi-component relativistic unmagnetized plasma with two groups of electrons (i.e., highly dense degenerate electrons and a small fraction of nondegenerate classical electrons) and immobile positive ions through the description of Zakharov-like equations.
-They predicted that EM waves could settle into envelope solitons through modulational instability, which can carry essential information about the radiation spectra to be observed far away from the compact objects.
-The purpose of this work is to extract more findings of the nonlinear coupling between the EM waves and EAWs thereby advancing the existing knowledge of EM solitons by considering a region beyond the plane wave or stable solitonic region in which many linearly modes can be excited as solitary patterns and instead of settling down, saturated to new incoherent patterns after collisions and fusions due to EAW emission.
-We show that such interactions can undergo through the states of temporal chaos (TC) and spatial partial coherence (SPC), and eventually lead to the emergence of spatiotemporal chaos (STC) \cite{banerjee2010spatiotemporal}, which may be an essential signature of EM wave turbulence in the radiational spectra of astrophysical compact objects.
-The existence of TC and STC and the coexistence of TC and SPC are confirmed by analyzing the Lyapunov exponent spectra \cite{rosenstein1993practical}, the two-point correlation function \cite{hohenberg1989chaotic,cai2000chaotic,he2002harmonic}, and the mutual information \cite{blahut1987principles,cai2001spatiotemporal}.
-The manuscript is organized as follows: In Sec. \ref{sec-basic-eqs}, we present the nonlinear Zakharov-like equations, which describe the nonlinear coupling of EM waves and EAWs in multi-component degenerate plasmas and analyze the MI domains and the growth rate in weakly to ultra-relativistic degeneracy regimes.
+The purpose of this work is to extract more findings of the nonlinear coupling between the EM waves and EAWs thereby advancing the existing knowledge of EM solitons {as reported in \cite{shatashvili2020nonlinear}} by considering a region beyond the plane wave or stable solitonic region in which many linearly modes can be excited as solitary patterns and instead of settling down, saturated to new incoherent patterns after collisions and fusions due to EAW emission.
+We {examine the dynamics across moderate, strong, and ultra-relativistic regimes and} show that such interactions can undergo through the states of temporal chaos (TC) and spatial partial coherence (SPC), and eventually lead to the emergence of spatiotemporal chaos (STC) \cite{banerjee2010spatiotemporal}.
+The latter may be an essential signature of EM wave turbulence in the radiational spectra of astrophysical compact objects. {Observing these turbulent signatures is expected to provide insights into the fundamental physics associated with these extreme environments, including particle acceleration and jet formation \cite{Li2025}. } {Furthermore, the nonlinear and chaotic dynamics will enhance our understanding of the dynamics of degenerate relativistic plasmas and observational signatures, such as spectral broadening, EM pulse fragmentation, and temporal variability, from compact astrophysical objects.} The existence of TC and STC and the coexistence of TC and SPC are confirmed by analyzing the Lyapunov exponent spectra \cite{rosenstein1993practical}, the two-point correlation function \cite{hohenberg1989chaotic,cai2000chaotic,he2002harmonic}, and the mutual information \cite{blahut1987principles,cai2001spatiotemporal}, {providing a dynamical route to EM wave turbulence with astrophysical implications.} The manuscript is organized as follows: In Sec. \ref{sec-basic-eqs}, we present the nonlinear Zakharov-like equations, which describe the nonlinear coupling of EM waves and EAWs in multi-component degenerate plasmas and analyze the MI domains and the growth rate in weakly to ultra-relativistic degeneracy regimes.
 The conditions for the existence of STC are demonstrated in Sec. \ref{sec-cond-chaos}.
 Numerical simulation results of the coupled equations for the evolution of TC, SPC, and STC states are presented in Sec. \ref{sec-numerical}.
 Finally, Sec. \ref{sec-conclusion} is left to summarize and conclude the results.